uy154788/Password-Generator/README.md

-This is a Password generator website
+This is a Password generator website.